MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-cloud-burst.md

 ## Develop the application build

 > [!Note]
 > Azure Stack with proper images syndicated to run (Windows Server and SQL) and App Service deployment are required.
-Review the App Service documentation "[Before you get started with App Service on Azure Stack](../operator/azure-stack-app-service-before-you-get-started.md)" section for Azure Stack Operator.
+For more information, review the App Service documentation [Before you get started with App Service on Azure Stack](../operator/azure-stack-app-service-before-you-get-started.md).

-Use [Azure Resource Manager templates like web](https://azure.microsoft.com/resources/templates/) app code from Azure Repos to deploy to both clouds.
+Use [Azure Resource Manager templates](https://azure.microsoft.com/resources/templates/) like web app code from Azure Repos to deploy to both clouds.

 ### Add code to an Azure Repos project